SQream/sqream_docs/reference/sql_feature_support.rst

 Indexes
 =======

-SQream DB has a range-index collected on all columns as part of the metadata collection process.
+SQreamDB has a range-index collected on all columns as part of the metadata collection process.

-SQream DB does not support explicit indexing, but does support clustering keys.
+SQreamDB does not support explicit indexing, but does support clustering keys.

-Read more about :ref:`clustering keys<data_clustering>` and our :ref:`metadata system<metadata_system>`.
+Read more about :ref:`clustering keys<clustering_keys>`.

 Schema Changes
 ================